ABBAPOH/textureviewer/README.md

 ### Building from command line

 #### Configuring QBS
 First, you need to configure QBS.
-Skip this step if you already did that for other project or you are using qbs and it is already configured.
+Skip this step if you already did that for an other project or if you are already using qbs and it is properly configured.

 The first step is to setup the compilers.
 ```bash